OctopusDeployLabs/SpaceCloner/docs/ProjectSyncerParameterReference.md

 The parameters are:

 - `ProcessEnvironmentScopingMatch`: How to handle when a step in a deployment or runbook process is scoped to 1 to N Environments in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `ProcessChannelScopingMatch`: How to handle when a step in a deployment or runbook process is scoped to to 1 to N Channels in the source but not all Channels are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.

 - `VariableChannelScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Channels in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableEnvironmentScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Environments in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableProcessOwnerScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment or Runbooks in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableActionScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment Steps in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableMachineScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment Targets in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableAccountScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Account in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableCertificateScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Certificate in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.

 See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).